 - Work-rate patterns

 - Heart rate exertion (note: this will not be covered in this review)

-Though this is a large list of metrics, the sport scientist will often only monitor the ones they deem most important, useful, or reliable.
-Furthermore, whilst some of the primary metrics have been studied in terms of their validity and reliability, most of the secondary metrics lack any form scientific investigation.
-As a result, whilst monitoring these metrics provides the sport scientist with a detailed report of their athlete(s) workload, the usefulness and thus practicality of this information remains questionable.
+Though this is a large list of metrics, sports scientists will often only monitor the ones they deem most important, useful, or reliable.
+Furthermore, whilst some of the primary metrics have been studied in terms of their validity and reliability, most of the secondary metrics lack any form of scientific investigation.
+As a result, whilst monitoring these metrics provides the sport scientist with a detailed report of their athlete(s) workload, the usefulness and practicality of this information remain questionable.

 Total distance (km)

-One of the first and most common metrics to be measured, total distance measures the “volume” of work completed by the athlete in kilometres.
+One of the first and most common metrics to be measured, total distance measures the “volume” of work completed by the athlete in kilometres (km).